 What is the Job Outlook?

 The demand for Heavy Truck Drivers will remain strong because the increased use of rail, air, and ship transportation requires Truck Drivers to pick up and deliver shipments.
 The trucking industry is beginning to recruit older couples (aged 55 years or older) to meet the hiring demands for long-haul Drivers.

 Job opportunities may fluctuate from year to year, because the strength of the economy commands the amount of freight moved by trucks.
 Employment of Drivers is brisk when the economy is strong.
 However, layoffs may occur when the economy slows.

 Projections of Employment

-In California, the number of Heavy Truck Drivers is expected to grow faster than average growth rate for all occupations.
-Jobs for Heavy Truck Drivers are expected to increase by 16.4 percent, or 22,300 jobs between 2012 and 2022.
+In California, the number of Heavy Truck Drivers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Heavy Truck Drivers are expected to increase by 15.3 percent, or 21,700 jobs between 2014 and 2024.

 In San Diego County, the number of Heavy Truck Drivers is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Heavy Truck Drivers are expected to increase by 16.8 percent, or 1,100 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|

 In California, an average of 2,170 new job openings per year is expected for Heavy Truck Drivers, plus an additional 2,410 job openings due to net replacement needs, resulting in a total of 4,580 job openings.